blasbot/shop-search-bot/README.md

 # shop-bot v1.0

 ## About
 This project is a work in progress.
-Goal is to automate the checkout process on any Shopify powered site given a few keywords.
+The goal is to automate the checkout process on any Shopify powered site given a few keywords.

 ### Usage
 Edit the fields under "USER SETTINGS" in the .py file.
 Keywords should be defined as a list, with each word seperated by a comma and placed within quotation marks.
 Some formatting is required for certain fields, as stated within the .py file.